 When it comes to Buffalo’s nightlife, variety is the name of the game.
 From quaint pubs and cozy coffeehouses to stylish dance clubs and eclectic live-music joints, you’re sure to find a scene that suits your style.

-The cluster of clubs and eateries in University Heights, adjacent to UB’s South Campus, is another popular destination.
+The cluster of eateries in University Heights, adjacent to UB’s South Campus, is another popular destination.

 Within 90 miles of Buffalo, there are more than 650 life sciences companies, many of which collaborate with local research and academic institutions in a variety of industries, ranging from medical devices and biomedical informatics to drug development and biotechnology.
 These include more than 160 biomedical firms in the Buffalo Niagara region that employ more than 6,000 people.